Esri/utility-network-properties-extractor/README.md

 # utility-network-properties-extractor
 This repository contains the source code for the 'Utility Network Property Extractor' ArcGIS Pro Add-in.
 Single click buttons will create CSV files for the ArcGIS Utility Network, Geodatabase and Map properties.
-There are also 3 efficiency tools to help set up your map and a tool to get your machine info.
+There are also 4 efficiency tools to help set up your map and get your machine info.

 The Add-in works against layers from feature services, database connections and file geodatabases.
 Buttons are enabled/disabled based on the layers in the map.